brezerk/cerberus-plasma/README.md

 cerberus-plasma
 ===============

-Simple Plasma theme based on themes: Ghost by J.M.Todaro; Produkt by Saleel Velankar
+Theme based on art by Adam Jensen and themes: Ghost by J.M.Todaro; Produkt by Saleel Velankar;

 What is Plasma
 ==============